1. Home

 'Black Butterfly':

 In September 2008, Buckcherry released their fourth album, Black Butterfly.
-The first single, “Too Drunk,” takes a page from “Crazy B****” with its frank sexual content, but the song demonstrates a more groove-based approach than previous Buckcherry tracks.
+The first single, “Too Drunk,” takes a page from “Crazy Bitch” with its frank sexual content, but the song demonstrates a more groove-based approach than previous Buckcherry tracks.

 Current Lineup: